akhilesh-w/logseq/pages/B___Atomic Habits.md

 -
 - Adopt a systems-first approach instead of focusing on goals
 - Goals are about the results you want to achieve.
 Systems are about the processes that lead to those results.
--
+- *You do not rise to the level of your goals.
+You fall to the level of your systems.*
+- To form good habits, make them a part of your identity -